NatFederico/TinyCI-Dashboard/README.md

 ```
 Here instead we can see one for a device that can also be controlled remotely.
 These JSON are read by the ESP32 to retrive data from it's network edge devices, for more information on these take a look at the README of the [TinyCI-Hub repo](https://github.com/matteogastaldello/TinyCI-HUB).

+The manifacturer can update these files through our dedicated section in the dashboard.

 # Problems during development